daniloceano/ATMOS-BUD/docs/results_and_output.rst

 Each time **ATMOS-BUD** is executed, it generates a comprehensive set of results organized within a newly created directory inside the ``ATMOS-BUD_Results`` folder, located in the same directory as the main program.
 The name of each results directory is based on the input filename, appended with ``_method``, where ``method`` refers to the analysis framework used during the run: either ``fixed``, ``track``, or ``choose``, corresponding to the Fixed, Semi-Lagrangian, or Interactive frameworks.

+Users may specify both the pressure level (e.g., 700, 850 hPa) at which to track minimum or maximum vorticity/geopotential height, via command-line options.
+Most diagnostics and outputs reflect these user-defined settings.

 Directory Structure and Contents
 --------------------------------